Fall 2025

 Japanese – ASIALANG 103: First Semester Japanese (4 credits)

-Korean – ASIALANG 105: Elementary Korean I (4 credits)
+Korean – ASIALANG 105: First Semester Korean (4 credits)

 Persian – ASIALANG 137: First Semester Persian (4 credits)